18 credit hours of course work, distributed as follows:

 - Medicine, humanities and the arts: emphasizes critical inquiry of our most basic ideas about health and medicine.

-4. DISCIPLINARY REQUIREMENT — At least three credit hours from the following courses must be used to satisfy the concentration requirement or electives requirement.
+4. DISCIPLINARY REQUIREMENT — One course (3 hours) from the following courses must be used to satisfy the concentration requirement or electives requirement.

 - ANTH 2213W, Food, Identity, and Culture